 SCORE is a useful acronym because it implies a reference point and a benchmark for the key assumptions which need to be delivered by the Project Plan.

 In this article I am focusing on ‘R’ for Revenue which represents the income from the project – the benefits & revenue net of costs – sometimes called the margin; where the costs are mainly logistics and operating.

 When calculating the Revenue part of the NPV calculation, I recommend conducting an economic analysis that covers the full range of benefits from tangible, to less tangible and intangible.
 Also known as hard measurable, soft measurable and not measurable.

 These different benefits types formed part of a benefit catalogue that I helped to create whilst working on IT projects in a major corporate organisation.

 New Technology for the Lawyers

 I think that lawyers are the most argumentative people to work with.
 That’s not a prejudice.
 It’s an observation based on my experience of working with the legal profession which involves lots of arguing!

 The case was based on improving the efficiency of the legal team (over 200 in-house lawyers around the world) and the benefit was assessed as ‘the avoided cost of reduced spend on external counsels providing support, time saved being released to do other work, and the accelerated induction of new staff’.

 The benefits are shown in a benefit flow diagram and associated benefit summary table.

 I have incorporated the assumptions on time saved and external counsel hours into a cash flow benefit and equivalent NPV.

 I remember presenting to the Global Legal Leadership Team in Los Angeles.
-I had a room full of lawyers, eyes open and draws dropping, when I showed them the benefit catalogue and the cash flow curve.
+I had a room full of lawyers, eyes open and jaws dropping, when I showed them the benefit catalogue and the cash flow curve.